 Chris Clarke, Chair of the Welsh Premier Division said, "It is a very exciting time for everyone involved in the Premiership club rugby.
 We feel this is a very positive move by the Welsh Rugby Union to get involved in this project and by the clubs who have given it their full support.

 "We look forward to seeing this tournament kick-off and grow into something special."
+BACKGROUND

 -12 English Championship clubs (Bedford, Birmingham & Solihull, Bristol Rugby, Cornish Pirates, Coventry, Doncaster Knights, Exeter Chiefs, London Welsh, Moseley, Nottingham, Plymouth Albion, Rotherham Titans)